iApplication/MapApplication/README.md

 ### Search Algorithm
 #### BFS
 In the BFS algorithm, I use queue structure to keep track of the node to be searched next.
 More details can be seen here: https://en.wikipedia.org/wiki/Breadth-first_search

+## Acknowledgement
+The starter code is from UCSD Mooc team.